OfficeDev/Microsoft-Teams-Samples/samples/graph-bulk-meetings-nodejs/nodejs/README.md

 extensions:
  contentType: samples
  createdDate: "08-09-2022 00:012:45"
-urlFragment: officedev-microsoft-teams-samples-bulk-meeting-nodejs.
+urlFragment: officedev-microsoft-teams-samples-graph-bulk-meetings-nodejs.

 ---

-# This is a sample application that shows the usage of Graph CRUD operations related to team tags.
+# This is an sample application which shows how to create teams meetings in bulk.

-This sample application helps to create meetings in bulk using excel file upload method.
+This is an sample application which shows how to create teams meetings in bulk using file upload method.

 ## Key features